oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 Return Value
 ------------

-``sycl::event`` object representing a status of the algorithm execution.
+A ``sycl::event`` object representing the status of the algorithm execution.

 -------------------
 Memory Requirements